Lifeguard

 What's lifeguard training like and what's the hardest test to pass?

-Asked by Maddy1 over 10 years ago
+Asked by Maddy1 almost 11 years ago

 The training will vary slightly based on the organization doing the training.
 Like I've said before, I've done guard training through three different organizations but they're all pretty similar.
 There is a lot of classroom instruction covering various medical topics as well as some in-water training that covers different rescues and what not.
 The written tests are all pretty easy.
 If you pay attention in training it's really easy and most of the questions are common sense regardless.
 The hardest tests for me to pass were the timed swimming events.
 As long as you're a strong swimmer you'll be fine with those.

-Asked by David over 9 years ago
+Asked by Batsy2 almost 10 years ago

 Being a lifeguard do you have discount at aquatic shops or other?

-Asked by Jully almost 10 years ago
+Asked by Jully over 10 years ago

 As a lifeguard, I was given a discount on any retail or food shops in the resort I worked for, but that was given to all employees of the resort, not exclusively to lifeguards.

-Asked by line almost 10 years ago
+Asked by Emmy over 10 years ago